SummaryRead the full fact sheet

-Congestive heart failure (CHF), also called chronic heart failure or congestive cardiac failure (CCF), is an ongoing condition in which the heart muscle is weakened and can’t pump as well as it normally does.
-The main pumping chambers of the heart (the ventricles) become larger or thicker, and either can’t contract (squeeze) or can’t relax as well as they should.
+Heart failure, sometimes called congestive cardiac failure (CCF), is a condition in which the heart muscle is weakened and can’t pump as well as it usually does.
+The main pumping chambers of the heart (the ventricles) can change size and thickness, and either can’t contract (squeeze) or can’t relax (fill) as well as they should.
 This triggers fluid retention, particularly in the lungs, legs and abdomen.

 The major factors that contribute to coronary heart disease include:

-Chronic heart failure is more common in elderly people.
+Heart failure is more common in elderly people.
 The survival rate for people with this disorder depends on the severity of their condition.
-Treatments include medication, lifestyle changes and (sometimes) surgery.

 - new or worsening shortness of breath (particularly during physical activity or waking you up at night)